kevinsilva/bullseye/README.md

  **Database**

-Defines the database schema using **Prisma**'s syntax and initializes client.
+Defines the database schema using Prisma's syntax and initializes client.

 The database is populated with initial data from a JSON file `data.json`.
-The main function in *db/seed.ts* uses the utility function `seedDatabase` to iterate through each security and prices object and create new instances using the method **create** from **Prisma**.
+The main function in *db/seed.ts* uses the utility function `seedDatabase` to iterate through each security and prices object and create new instances using the method create from Prisma.

 **Database Schema**